-Energy Services is primarily involved in the provision of the Regulated Rate Option (RRO) electricity service and default supply electricity services to customers in Alberta.
+Energy Services is primarily involved in the provision of the Rate of Last Resort (formerly the Regulated Rate Option) electricity service and default supply electricity services to customers in Alberta.
 Energy Services also provides competitive electricity and natural gas products under the Encor brand.